jacubero/aws-architect-associate/docs/compute.rst

   * Converted RIs have the latest expiration data of the whole group.

-  * In the case of multiple terns, converted RIs will be a 3-year RIs.
+  * In the case of multiple terms, converted RIs will be a 3-year RIs.

 For complete set of conversion rules, see `Exchanging Convertible Reserved Instances <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-convertible-exchange.html>`_.